Bargain Buys: History

-Poundworld subsidiary (2013-2018)
+Poundworld subsidiary (2013–2018)

 Bargain Buys' first store was opened in Walsall in November 2013.
 Edwards and Edwards launched the multi-price chain to complement their single-price chain.
-Bargain Buys was the result of rebranding existing Discount UK (Discount NI in Northern Ireland) stores, initially launched in 2010.
+Bargain Buys was the result of rebranding existing Discount UK (Discount NI in Northern Ireland) stores, initially launched in October 2010.
 The name and branding was changed to allow the chain to compete more closely with its rivals in the market, and to exploit the expanded product range and knowledge that the business had built up.

 The stores were invented to rival the likes of popular discount retailers such as Home Bargains, B&M Bargains and Poundstretcher.